 [Section 28A inserted by No. 23 of 2015 s.
-30.]
+30; amended by No. 49 of 2016 s.
+93.]

 28B.
 Disclosure of information by prescribed authority or authorised entity

 (1) The CEO of a prescribed authority (the disclosing CEO) may disclose information to the CEO of another prescribed authority or an authorised entity if, in the opinion of the disclosing CEO, the information is relevant information.